emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 there, that might be because the table's dependency on the location of the key is stale: that is, if the garbage collector moved the key.
-The function :c:func:`mps_ld_isstale` tells you if a block whose locations you depended upon since the last call to :c:func:`mps_ld_reset` might have moved.
+The function :c:func:`mps_ld_isstale` tells you if a block whose location you depended upon since the last call to :c:func:`mps_ld_reset` might have moved.

 .. code-block:: c